 In addition to the above measures, it is essential that University Housing has the support and cooperation of all residents to maximize individual and community safety and security.
 Residents must remain diligent in complying with all of University Housing’s security policies, including not propping open doors or letting unauthorized persons enter the buildings.
-Residents should always lock their room doors and report suspicious persons or activities noted in or around their buildings.
+Residents should always lock their room doors and report suspicious persons or activities noted in or around their buildings to University police.
 For more information, visit the Housing website or call 706‑542‑1421.

 Fraternities and Sororities

-Eight fraternity and sorority houses are located directly on campus and are thus under the jurisdiction of University police, who patrol regularly.
+Eight fraternity and sorority houses are located directly on campus and are thus under the jurisdiction of UGA police, who patrol regularly.
 The remaining sorority and fraternity houses are located off campus and are under the jurisdiction of the Athens-Clarke County police.
-Off-campus fraternities and sororities are not managed by University housing, but by the house corporation for the individual chapters, each of which establishes its own security policies.
+Fraternities and sororities are managed by the house corporation for the individual chapters, each of which establishes its own security policies.
 The Greek Life Office, at 706-542-4612, can provide information about the house corporation for any given house.